sujeevraja/stochastic-flight-scheduler/README.md

 task can also be run directly.
 Two other useful tasks are `./gradlew clean`, which cleans the gradle build files and `./gradlew cleanLogs` which cleans logs and solution files.
 If Gradle is installed, `./gradlew` can be replaced with `gradle` in all the above commands.
+Run `./gradlew --args="-h"` to see available command-line arguments.

 ## Batch runs

-The following types of batch runs are supported:
+The optimizer supports the following types of batch runs:

-- budget: get results with varying budget.
-- mean: get results with varying distribution and distribution mean.
-- quality: get results with varying distributions, flight pick strategies.
-- time: get results with varying reschedule time budget.

-A separate python script named _batch_runner.py_ has been provided to do these runs.
-It has four command line arguments _(-b, -m, -q, -t)_ to run each of the above runs.
-It can also run do all the runs using the _-a_ argument.
-Use the following steps to setup and start a batch run.

-- Disable Java logging in _src/main/resources/log4j2.xml_.
-- Get to the repo folder in a terminal.
-- Run `gradle clean cleanLogs` to remove the project JAR and logs.
-- Run `gradle uberJar`.
-This prepares a fat JAR at _builds/libs_.
-- Start a batch run with Python.
-For example, `python3 batch_runner.py -a`.

-The batch run script can also be made executable with `chmod +x batch_runner.py` and run directly like `./batch_runner.py -q`.
+- Generate delay run: launched with `./gradlew run --args="-generateDelays 50"`
+- Benders run: launched with `./gradlew run --args="-batch benders`.
+The optimizer will run just the Benders algorithm for the scenario specified by the `inputName` arg.
+- Training run: launched with `./gradlew run --args="-batch train`.
+The optimizer will will run the naive model, DEP and Benders and report some stats about each of them.
+- Test run: lanched with`./gradlew run --args="-batch test`.
+The model will take as input some reschedule solutions (usually the output of a "train" run), apply them to a given schedule, and will use a different set of test scenarios to generate stats like total propagated delay, 2-stage objective for 4 types of rescheduling approaches: original (i.e. do nothing), naive, Benders and DEP.

+To collect results similar to Tables in the [paper]((https://arxiv.org/abs/2001.08548)), go to the "scripts" folder and run `python3 script_builder.py`.
+Look at any line of the shell scripts to see how `batch_runner.py` runs the optimizer.
+This gives an idea of how to generate different types of batch run results.

 ## Running with Intellij